arturcp/hackaton_collaboration_bot/README.md

   * PostgreSQL

-# Dashboard
+## Admin Panel

 There is an admin panel to configure the hackatons.
 It is accessible on the `/admin` url and the user and password are set through env variables (ADMIN_USER and ADMIN_PASSWORD).

-# Dashboard
+## Dashboard

-There is a dashboard with the points of each house.
+There is a dashboard with the points of each team.
 It is accessible on the `/dashboard` url.

-# TODO
+## TODO
-  * Allow easy configuration of houses
+  * Allow easy configuration of teams
-  * List users per house and prevent them to award points to their houses (maybe some points should be removed from the house as a punishment)
+  * List users per team and prevent them to award points to their teams (maybe some points should be removed from the team as a punishment)
   * Allow many hackatons at the same time.
-Each house must be linked to one HouseCup, and they should be able to coexist
+Each team must be linked to one Hackaton, and they should be able to coexist